jordanisaacs/kernel-module-flake/README.md

 ### Neovim Editor

-A neovim editor is provided that is set up for Nix and C (CCLS) with LSPs for both and autoformatting.
+A neovim editor is provided that is set up for Nix, C (CCLS), and Rust (Rust-Analyzer).
 See my [neovim-flake](https://github.com/jordanisaacs/neovim-flake) for more details.
+It is enabled by default but can be disabled in `flake.nix` by setting `enableEditor = false`.

+![editor preview](https://user-images.githubusercontent.com/19742638/201808644-68674027-277e-4d61-9ebe-e2197b570730.png)

+#### C

-The clang-format was copied over from the linux source tree.
+Clang-format was copied over from the linux source tree.
 To get CCLS working correctly call `bear -- make` to get a `compile_commands.json`.

-![editor preview](https://user-images.githubusercontent.com/19742638/201808644-68674027-277e-4d61-9ebe-e2197b570730.png)
+Then open up the C files.

+#### Rust

+The flake is configured to build the kernel with a `rust-project.json` but it is not usable to out of tree modules.
+A script is run that parses the kernel's `rust-project.json` and generates one for the module itself.
+It is accessed with `make rust-analyzer`.
+Credit to thepacketgeek for the [script](https://github.com/Rust-for-Linux/rust-out-of-tree-module/pull/2).

 ### Direnv